Becoming Christian Community…

 Anyone with concerns, or historical issues, is asked to approach the Bishop’s Office, in total confidence.

 Leadership within the church lies with the Bishop.
-Bishop Charles appoints pastors who act and lead in his name in each parish.
+The Bishop appoints pastors who act and lead in his name in each parish.
 The leadership therefore of the Bishop and priests is within the church community and is expected to use the “gifts” and charisms of the baptised for the building up of the Body of Christ in a “co-responsible” manner.

 Every parish is therefore expected to have the canonically formed (i.e. by Church Law) finance committee but leadership is also expected to be given in a “collaborative” and “co-responsible” manner by a parish leadership team/parish council, liturgy committees, and youth ministry teams, pre-marriage and pre-sacramental teams, and others at all levels of the parish.